-These mazes are based on the idea that you can jump the specified number of squares in any direction, horizontally or vertically.
+These mazes are based on the idea that you can jump the specified number of squares in any direction horizontally, vertically, and in some cases, diagonally.

 Here's a simple example.
-Start at the 2 in the top left-hand corner, and find a route to the 1 in the bottom right-hand corner:
+Start at the 2 in the top left corner, and find a route to the 1 in the bottom right corner:

 From the starting square you can move right to the 0 in the top row, or down to the 1 in the leftmost column.
 Then from the 1 you can move up to the 0 above it, or right to the 2 in the bottom row, and so on.
 Here's the full six-step solution:

 The following harder variants of the Jumping Mazes incorporate additional rules:

 In these variants of the Jumping Mazes you alternate between making a horizontal/vertical jump and a diagonal jump at each step.

 Toggle Direction Jumping Mazes